8VIM/8VIM/README.md

 [![Project Dashboard](https://sourcespy.com/shield.svg)](https://sourcespy.com/github/flide8vim/)

+# TODO for multi-sector
+- Fix all tests
+- Fix emoji and other gestures for 6 side keyboard
+- Handle exceptional cases (Or cases where layers have different number of sectors)

+# Other ideas
+- Complete smart space, with possible option to choose the multi-char
+- Optimize keyboard via genetic programming (both 4 and 6 sides)
+- Single click enter letter
+- Single swipe enter secondary letter

 # 8Vim

 The application was started essentially as a clone of 8pen, which for some reason they have stopped distributing.
 (I can no longer install it, even though I paid for it!)